alexdong/query-reformulation/facts/_PROMPT-facts-generation.md

 Give me facts about {{ entity }}.

 Return a JSON that contains 10 properties and 10 relationships of the entity.
+Make sure to always include a "type" in the `properties`.
+The "type"'s value should be close to the entity's type defined in DBpedia or Wikipedia.
-Keep the property value and the relationship value as concise as possible.
-Bonus if they are valid entities in DBpedia or Wikipedia.
+Keep all properties value and the relationship values as concise as possible.
+Do not include `()`.
+Again, stay as close to valid values in DBpedia or Wikipedia as you can.

 Here is an example of the JSON that should be returned: